 You may feel angry, afraid, upset, or just numb.
 You might also experience physical effects, such as crying, shaking and difficulty sleeping, or even more serious health problems.

 Most people soon get back to normal with the right help and support.
 But for some the effects last much longer, and could include ongoing health issues.

 How we can help

 As the independent charity for people affected by crime in England and Wales, we understand the impact that crime has on people.
-We've been helping people to cope with the effects of crime for over 40 years and we know that a lot of people find it helpful to talk to someone.
+We’ve been helping people to cope with the effects of crime for almost 50 years and we know that a lot of people find it helpful to talk to someone.